-Lochard Energy has reached mutual agreement with each owner and each occupier of land in relation to the entry onto the land for the purpose of a survey for the proposed pipeline.
-For survey works situated on Crown Land, Lochard will seek consent from the respective Crown Land Minister to the entry onto Crown Land or the Public Authority in which Crown Land is vested.
+Lochard Energy will make all reasonable attempts to reach mutual agreement with each owner and each occupier of land in relation to the entry onto the land for the purpose of a survey for the proposed pipeline.
+For survey works situated on Crown Land, Lochard Energy will seek consent from the respective Crown Land Minister to the entry onto Crown Land or the Public Authority in which Crown Land is vested.